90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 `i, j, k` = imaginary vector components (imaginary edges from w)

-Initially `x, y, z` the only vector components

-Using the Right Tetrahedron Model - the edges from `w` are `x, y, z` this would represnt a rotation limit of 90

-by multiplying them with the rotation density `w` we can explore the `i, j, k` imaginary vector components

 Rotations are described by: `[ \cos(\theta/2) + \sin(\theta/2)(xi + yj + zk) ]`

 The tetrahedron visualises these relationships directly.

 ---